nalgeon/sqlean/docs/vsv.md

-# vsv: CSV files as virtual tables
+# vsv: CSV files as virtual tables in SQLite

 Provides virtual table for working directly with CSV files, without importing data into the database.
 Useful for very large datasets.